Tradescantia zebrina Bosse

 How to Grow and Care

-Growing Tradescantia is easy and you’ll find the plants to be quite resilient.
-They’re hardy in USDA plant hardiness zones 4-9 and will tolerate more than what one would expect.
-Tradescantia typically grow in moist, well-drained and acidic (pH 5 to 6) soil.
-Tradescantia plants do best in partial shade but will do equally well in sunny areas as long as the soil is kept moist.
+Growing Tradescantia is easy, and you will find the plants quite resilient.
+These plants typically grow in moist, well-drained, and acidic (pH 5 to 6) soil.
+Tradescantias do best in partial shade but will do equally well in sunny areas if the soil is moist.

-You can grow Tradescantia indoors too as long as suitable conditions are given.
-Provide the plant with either a soilless mix or loam-based potting compost and keep it in bright filtered light.
+You can grow Tradescantia indoors, too, if suitable conditions are given.
+Provide the plant with a soilless mix or loam-based potting compost and keep it in bright filtered light.
 You should also pinch out the growing tips to encourage bushier growth.

-Allow it to spend warm spring and summers days outdoors, if feasible.
-During its active growth, water moderately and apply a balanced liquid fertilizer every four weeks.
+Allow it to spend warm spring and summer days outdoors, if feasible.
+Water moderately during active growth and apply a balanced liquid fertilizer every four weeks.
 Water sparingly in winter.